prahladyeri/prahladyeri.github.io/_posts/2018-07-05-what-problem-is-react-jsx-solving.md

 ---
 layout: post
-title: "What problem is React/JSX solving in your App?"
+title: What problem is React/JSX solving in your App?
 tags: backbone javascript react web-development
 ---